darvil82/lanat-docs/Lanat/topics/Commands.md

 </tip>

 At this point, ``myCommand`` is now an actual command instance which can be used to parse input from the user.
-Let's take a look at how to do that.

 ## TL;DR